kodermike/airplanemode.koplugin/README.md

 ---

-## IF YOU TESTED THE FIRST ALPHA

-For this iteration, I changed how we manage the plugins to disable/enable when switching modes.
-If your device is currently in `AirPlane Mode`, please exit `AirPlane Mode` before upgrading.

----

 ## Installation

 1. Connect your device to USB
 1. Copy the `airplanemode.koplugin` directory to `plugins/` or unpack a release file in your plugins directory.
 On Kobo, this would be in `.adds/koreader/plugins`, on kindle's it is usually in `/mnt/us/koreader/plugins` (if you use a different architecture, let me know and I'll add it :)
 1. Disconnect USB

-## Known bugs

-None reported (yet).

 ## Usage